 A lot of people come to me complaining that they’re good scriptwriters but they can never come up with film script ideas.
-The fact of the matter is that everybody can come up with ideas if you devote the time and effort to it.
-There are also a few techniques you can use which will significantly help you.
+The fact is that everybody can come up with ideas if you devote the time and effort to it.
+There are a few techniques you can use which will significantly help you.
 These are at the bottom of the page.

 Brainstorming seems to be a lost art today.
 When people should be devoting time to drumming up these ideas you will instead find them reading their emails, playing games and many other forms of procrastination.

 I know because I do it myself.
 It can be very mentally challenging to just sit down, with no distractions and think.

 Without a film script idea, a film script cannot come to being.
 If you were to just sit down and attempt to write a script from whatever was in your head at the time you’d probably get about 10 pages in, lose steam and develop “writers block”